Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 and it's completely FOSS if you're into that.
 The recommended opus encoder is the official one, contained in the [opus-tools package][opus].

+Just as with video,
+these encoders don't need to be installed.
+Qaac will require some configuration, tho.

 Other codecs are generally not recommended.
 Formats like Monkey's Audio and TAK provide very little gain over FLAC,